 Scholarship Application Guidelines

 The award has been established to commemorate the life and work of the botanist and writer Jean Galbraith, who lived in Tyers for most of her life until her death early in 1999.

-The award provides a grant of $500 for each year of studies, intended to assist with purchase of course materials or with field work costs.
-Normally, one award will be made in each year, although the Latrobe City Trust reserves the right to make more than one award, or no award, in any given year.
-The Scholarship is tenable for a period of two years, subject to a satisfactory academic performance review after one year.
-It may be extended for a further year or alternatively offered for one year only in the case of a student undertaking their final year in conservation biology or an honours year of full-time study in a relevant field.
+It may be extended for a further year or alternatively offered for one (1) year only in the case of a student undertaking their final year in conservation biology or an honours year of full-time study in a relevant field.

 Applications should include certified copies of academic transcripts, a detailed statement of how planned studies meet the objectives of the scholarship and the name of one academic referee who may be contacted by the scholarship award panel.
 Short-listed applicants may be invited for interview.

 Awards will be decided by the Latrobe City Trust, upon the recommendations of a panel appointed by the Trust, which may include a nominee of the Latrobe Valley Field Naturalists Club Inc. and a professional scientist with expertise in relevant fields.

 Applications open 01 March 2021 and close 18 April 2021

 Please contact the Governance Officer – Trust, on 0428 031 350 or firstname.lastname@example.org

 Please contact the Grants Officer on 0428 661 071 or email@example.com